I am the author of Get Me Through Tomorrow: A Sister’s Memoir of Brain Injury and Revival (Univ. Nebraska Press, 2015).

 As a jack-of-all-trades writer, I’ve worked for Wellesley College, Stanford University, the NBA, ABC TV, PBS, Bryn Mawr Communications, The END Fund, Gentle Giant, and others.

-To contact me, click here!
+For workshop announcements or to contact me, click here!
 I look forward to connecting with you.

 Photo: Drew Hood